lgblgblgb/xep128/README.md

 read file LICENSE.
 You can find the source on github, see above.

 WARNING!
 Xep128 is in early alpha stage currently!
-It lacks many important features (no sound, not so precise nick emulation, no dave interrupts other than 1Hz and VINT from Nick, etc etc), and it's not comfortable to use, there is no configuration but a single built-in config.
+It lacks many important features (no sound, not so precise nick emulation, etc etc), and it's not comfortable to use, there is no configuration but a single built-in config.
 It will change later, hopefully.

 Currently it's mainly for Linux and/or UNIX-like systems, but since it's an SDL based project, it would be not that hard to port to Windows.
 There is some